-I respectfully present the proposed budget for the City of West Des Moines for the fiscal year beginning July 1, 2011.
-As the City's financial and spending plan for the year, the adoption of the budget is undoubtedly the single-most important action taken by the City's elected officials each year.
-The adopted budget will authorize resources and establish a direction for our programs and services for the coming year.
+I respectfully present the proposed budget for the City of West Des Moines for the fiscal year beginning July 1, 2012.
+As the City's financial and spending plan for the year, the adoption of the budget is the single-most important action taken by the City's elected officials each year.
+The adopted budget authorizes resources and sets the direction for our programs and services for the coming year.

-As you review the 2011-12 FY budget, it is the Staff's belief that the budget format enhances the citizens of West Des Moines' understanding of the budget process and the services they will receive.
-We are very proud that the Government Finance Officer's Association of the United States and Canada has voted to award our budget document the Distinguished Budget Presentation Award for the (current) 2010-2011 fiscal year, the twelfth consecutive year receiving this honor.
+As you review the 2012-13 FY budget, it is the Staff's belief that the budget format enhances the citizens of West Des Moines' understanding of the budget process and the services delivered.

 It is vital that the City's policy makers are provided with information needed to ensure that the budget document reflects the public interest.
-It is our hope that the budget document serves as an effective policy document, financial planning tool, operational tool and communication device.
+It is our intent the budget document serves as an effective policy document, financial planning tool, operational tool, and communication device.